kaziiriad/url-shortener-scalable/README.md

 *   **Celery Beat**: Allows ingress traffic for SSH from the bastion host, and egress traffic to the Celery Worker.
 *   **Celery Flower**: Allows ingress traffic from the load balancer on port 5555 and for SSH from the bastion host, and egress traffic to the Celery Worker.

+### Ansible Deployment

+This project uses Ansible to automate the configuration and deployment of the application on the AWS infrastructure provisioned by Pulumi.

+**Prerequisites:**
+- Ansible installed on your local machine.

+**Deployment Steps:**

+1.  **Provision Infrastructure:** First, ensure the AWS infrastructure is up and running by using Pulumi as described in the "Deploying the AWS Infrastructure" section.

+2.  **Auto-generated Inventory:** The Pulumi script automatically generates the Ansible inventory file (`ansible/inventory/hosts.yml`) and group variables (`ansible/group_vars/all.yml`).
+You don't need to create or modify these files manually.

+3.  **Run the Playbook:** Navigate to the `ansible` directory and run the main playbook:

+    ```bash
+    cd ansible
+    ansible-playbook -i inventory/hosts.yml playbook.yml
+    ```

+    This command will:
+    - Install necessary software on all servers (Docker, Python, etc.).
+    - Configure all services (Nginx, PostgreSQL, Redis, MongoDB).
+    - Deploy the FastAPI application.
+    - Set up and start the Celery workers, beat, and Flower dashboard.

 ## Load Balancer and Rate Limiter

 This project includes a comprehensive Nginx load balancer and rate limiter configuration.
 The load balancer distributes traffic across three application instances, and the rate limiter helps prevent abuse and ensures high availability.